George Putnam Riley: Life and career

 George Putnam Riley (Geo P. Riley) was a native of Boston born on March 29, 1833.
 His grandfather was a participant in the Revolutionary War.
 Riley's father was engaged in the clothing trade in Boston.
 His parents, William and Elizabeth Riley, were abolitionists.
+Riley had several siblings, including half-brother James Jackson Jr, half-sisters Jeanette and Sarah Rebecca Jackson through his mother’s first marriage, and brother William Riley and sister Eliza Diana Riley.
 When Riley was a baby, his six-year-old half-brother James Jackson Jr. died.

 Riley was prevented from attending college because he was black.
 He worked at Benjamin Butler's law office, and later as a barber.
-George moved to San Francisco in the historic California Gold Rush, and later moved back to Boston.
+Riley moved to San Francisco in the historic California Gold Rush, and later moved back to Boston.
 Harriet Elizabeth Gordon and he wed on April 30, 1866 in Chelsea, Massachusetts.
-They had a daughter in 1867.
+They had a daughter Bonita Louise Riley in 1867.

 Riley moved to Oregon by early 1869.
 In Portland, he was employed by the federal customs department.
-He also briefly worked as a barber again.
+He continued work as a barber.

-In 1869, Riley and twelve other Black men and two white men, organized the Workingmen's Joint Stock Association (WJSA) in Portland, Oregon.
+Dec 15, 1869, Riley and 10 black men, three black women and two white men, organized the Workingmen's Joint Stock Association (WJSA) Corporation in Portland, Oregon.
+Original corporation member names are: William B. Brown, Mary H. Carr, John Donaldson (white), Philip J. Francis, Charles Gilbert, James H. Givens, Mary A. Givens, Charles H. Howard, John Huntington (white), George B. Luviney, George P. Riley, Anna Perry (Rodney), Edward S. Simmons, George R. Thomas, George Washington.
 Riley was president of the WJSA.
-They bought property in Seattle (20 acres) and Tacoma on speculation.
+They bought property in Seattle (20 acres) and Tacoma (67 acres) on speculation in 1870.
 The land was under litigation at the time of his death, where it had been under litigation for more than 20 years.

-In 1887 he moved to Tacoma, Washington.
-There, he orated Tacoma's Annual Emancipation Day festivities, and worked to resolve legal disputes relating to the properties belonging to WJSA in Tacoma.
+In 1887 he moved to Tacoma, Washington, where he continued work as a barber on the corner of 11th St (now S 11th St) and O St (now S Cushman Ave).
+While living in Tacoma, he orated Tacoma's Annual Emancipation Day festivities, and worked to resolve legal disputes relating to the properties belonging to WJSA in Tacoma and Seattle.